Esta página ainda não está disponível no idioma selecionado. Estamos trabalhando para adicionar mais opções de idiomas. Agradecemos sua compreensão.

 5. Click Service ZooKeeper to return to the component list.

-Figure 6 Back to component list
+Figure 6 Going back to the component list

 6. Click Kafka, and then the Instances tab.
 Check and record the IP addresses of a Kafka Broker instance.